StackStorm/st2contrib/packs/slack/README.md

   is used.
 * ``sensor.token`` - Authentication token used to authenticate against Real Time Messaging API.
+* ``sensor.strip_formatting`` - By default, Slack automatically parses URLs, images, channels, and usernames.
+This option removes formatting and only returns the raw data from the client (URL only today)

 ### Obtaining a Webhook URL